 2.4.
-In vitro intracellular anticancer activity and antibacterial activity
+In Vitro Intracellular Anticancer Activity and Antibacterial Activity

-In order to explore the intracellular mechanism of sNP@G/IR, CLSM and flow cytometry were performed respectively to visualize and quantify the cellular uptake of sNP@G/IR.^[28] Firstly, both NP0 and sNP0 encapsulating RhB were prepared and denoted as NP@RhB and sNP@RhB, respectively.
-As the co-incubation time of Pan02 cells increased, the intracellular red FL intensity increased quickly in the sNP@RhB group, suggesting rapid internalization of sNP@RhB (Figure S11).
+In order to explore the intracellular mechanism of sNP@G/IR, CLSM and flow cytometry were performed respectively to visualize and quantify the cellular uptake of sNP@G/IR.^[27] First, both NP0 and sNP0 encapsulating RhB were prepared and denoted as NP@RhB and sNP@RhB, respectively.
+As the coincubation time of Pan02 cells increased, the intracellular red FL intensity increased quickly in the sNP@RhB group, suggesting rapid internalization of sNP@RhB (Figure S11, Supporting Information).
 Meanwhile, in the NP@RhB group, the similar phenomena could be seen (Figure 3A).
-Quantitative analysis by flow cytometry further confirmed above uptake behaviors (Figure 3B, and Figure S12), although these two NPs had different surface functional groups.
+Quantitative analysis by flow cytometry further confirmed above uptake behaviors (Figure 3B, and Figure S12, Supporting Information), although these two NPs had different surface functional groups.

-Since sNP@RhB was designed with HA shell to shield positive charge of NP@RhB while assembling targeted HA molecules on its surface, the endocytosis pathway of sNP@RhB should be precise recognition of HA pendants, rather than the general charge interaction between NP@RhB and cells.^[27] To validate the recognition process, a competitive inhibition assay was performed (Figure 3A, B, and Figure S13).
+Since sNP@RhB was designed with HA shell to shield positive charge of NP@RhB while assembling targeted HA molecules on its surface, the endocytosis pathway of sNP@ RhB should be precise recognition of HA pendants, rather than the general charge interaction between NP@RhB and cells.
+[26] To validate the recognition process, a competitive inhibition assay was performed (Figure 3A,B, and Figure S12, Supporting Information).
 Free HA molecules were employed here for the pre-incubation for 2 h.
 After that, both sNP@RhB and NP@RhB were added to the cultures.
 Significantly, the red FL intensity in sNP@RhB-treated cells was sharply decreased (, p = 0.0000008), while that in NP@RhB-treated cells was still strong.
-Depending on literatures report,^[28] the cellular uptake of sNP@RhB should be a CD44 receptor-mediated endocytosis pathway.
-Thus, HA coating upgraded the common electrostatic interaction between guanidine groups on NP@RhB and cell membranes that could lead to a rapid internalization of most NPs.
+Depending on literatures report, [27] the cellular uptake of sNP@RhB should be a CD44 receptor-mediated endocytosis pathway.
+Thus, HA coating upgraded the common electrostatic interaction between guanidine groups on NP@ RhB and cell membranes that could lead to a rapid internalization of most NPs.

 Subsequently, the lysosomal escape behavior of sNP@RhB was examined. sNP0 was first labeled with fluorescein isothiocyanate (FITC) that was denoted as sNP@FITC (green).
-The lysosomes of Pan02 cells were stained in red fluorescence by a Lyso-Tracker Red dye.
-After 3 h co-incubation of sNP@FITC, the green and red fluorescence in Pan02 cells mostly overlapped (Figure 3C, Figure S13A).
-After refreshing the culture medium (to remove NPs) and culturing additional 1 h and 3 h, overlap of the green and red fluorescence decreased with time prolonging.
-The co-localization ratio between sNP@FITC and lysosomes was calculated beyond 66% before refreshing the medium (Figure 3D, Figure S13B), while decreased to lower than 30% after additional 3 h culture (, p = 0.0001).
-In addition, when the cells were pre-treated with HA, the co-localization ratio was only 49% as beginning and decreased to lower than 18% according to the above test points (, p = 0.0000007).
+The lysosomes of Pan02 cells were stained in red FL by a Lyso-Tracker Red dye.
+After 3 h co-incubation of sNP@FITC, the green and red FL in Pan02 cells mostly overlapped (Figure 3C, Figure S13A, Supporting Information).
+After refreshing the culture medium (to remove NPs) and culturing additional 1 h and 3 h, overlap of the green and red FL decreased with time prolonging.
+The co-localization ratio between sNP@FITC and lysosomes was calculated beyond 66% before refreshing the medium (Figure 3D, Figure S13B, Supporting Information), while decreased to lower than 30% after additional 3 h culture (, p = 0.0001).
+In addition, when the cells were pre-treated with HA, the co-localization ratio was only 49% at the beginning and decreased to lower than 18% according to the above test points (, p = 0.0000007).
 These phenomena not only demonstrated the specific targeting action, but also revalidated the lysosomal escape of sNP.
-This behavior can be attributed to the degradation of the HA shell in lysosome, leading to guanidine exposure of the sNP and facilitating the transport of the resulted NP from lysosome to cytoplasm.^[29] The above maneuvers were essential for exerting intracellular antibacterial and anticancer activities.
+This behavior can be attributed to the degradation of the HA shell in lysosome, leading to guanidine exposure of the sNP and facilitating the transport of the resulting NP from lysosome to cytoplasm.^[28] The above maneuvers were essential for exerting intracellular antibacterial and anticancer activities.